WTA returning to China after boycott over Peng

 "We've been in this for 16 months and we are convinced that at this point our requests will not be met," WTA chief executive Steve Simon told BBC Sport.

 "To continue with the same strategy doesn't make sense and a different approach is needed.
-Hopefully, by returning more progress can be made."
+Hopefully, by returning, more progress can be made."

 The decision means the final two months of the WTA season will once again be dominated by China.
 Simon said the schedule will be "very similar" to the pre-pandemic year of 2019 when eight Chinese tournaments were staged in eight weeks from early September.